"Resources" is Broadsign's term for network elements as they appear in Broadsign Control Administrator.

 Here are some sample resources:

-- Ad Copies: Ad copies represent media content files, e.g., images, videos, and HTML5 applications.
+- Ad Copies: Ad copies represent media content files, for example, images, videos, and HTML5 applications.

 - Players (Resource): Players represent playback PCs running the Broadsign Control Player application.